terminatorul/xref-tag/README.md

     - ctags = **TagsFile**('tags', [ target... ])

       `ctags` command will generate the given `tags` file with symbol definitions.
-The `tags` file is optional, the default will be `#tags` file in the top-level SConstruct source directory
+The `tags` file is optional, the default will be `tags` file in the local `SConscript` source directory (at the time environment is created).

       All source dependencies for the given `targets...` will be enumerated and passed to `ctags` command for scanning and generating tags.
 You can also give source files as